joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/05/03/us/politics/liz-cheney-trump.html?searchResultPosition=9

 **Damage Reported as Tornadoes Tear Across the South**\
 `The National Weather Service planned to survey damage in four Mississippi counties on Monday.
-Tornadoes were also reported in Georgia and Kentucky.`\
+Tornadoes were also reported in Georgia, Kentucky and South Carolina.`\
 https://nytimes.com/2021/05/03/us/tornadoes-mississippi-atlanta.html?searchResultPosition=10